|

 Race and Reunion _lives up to high expectations.
-David Blight, the Class of
+David Blight, the Class

 1959, Professor of History and Black Studies at Amherst College